SnapXL/snapx-plugin-spec/README.md

 Plugin authors may optionally sign plugin archives using a public/private keypair.

 - The plugin registry binds your **public key** to your plugin
-- SnapX will verify the signature at install time
+- SnapX will verify the signature at installation time
 - Prevents tampering and spoofed updates

 ---